Rusty-Knights/notes-ryan/The Rust Book/Enums & Pattern Matching.md

 	_ => ()
 }

 // Could be rewritten with if/let syntax.
+Is not exaustive, only covers conditional given
+// Meant to be read backwards: if some_value equals Some(3).
+// Yes, the single equals is correct :|
-Is not exaustive, only covers some and none if let Some(3) = some_value {
+if let Some(3) = some_value {
 	println!("three");
 }